Carpet vs Hardwood: The Comprehensive Guide to Flooring

 Hardwood comes in a variety of finishes from dark to light to shiny to matt.
 Often each plank will have its own unique markings which is a draw for many people, looking for their own original flooring.

-As the designs on vinyl flooring are printed, this opens up many possibilities for designs – this could be an exciting way to add an unusual pattern into your flooring.
+As the designs on vinyl flooring are printed, this opens up many possibilities for designs – this could be an exciting way to add an unusual pattern to your flooring.

-Over time, vinyl flooring will maintain their appearance but as they are likely to be placed in damp areas such as bathrooms, some fading to the colour or design can be expected.
+Over time, vinyl flooring will maintain its appearance but as they are likely to be placed in damp areas such as bathrooms, some fading to the colour or design can be expected.